07/19/2024

 About Andrea Valeria Diaz Tolivia

-Andrea Valeria Diaz Tolivia is a radio production fellow at Science Friday.
+Andrea Valeria Diaz Tolivia was a radio production fellow at Science Friday.
 Her topics of interest include the environment, engineering projects, science policy and any science topic that could make for a great sci-fi plot.

 About Shoshannah Buxbaum